 Ask for feedback about your goals

-Talking with friends, family or a coach can help you develop your goals.
+Talking with friends, family or a coach can help you develop and set goals.
 Close friends and family want to support you in your endeavours and can be a key ingredient in accomplishing your goals in life.

 Ask them for feedback on your current goals, and rate your success on previous goals.
-While this can be daunting and a bit embarrassing, they are able to provide you with some first hand feedback on what they’ve noticed.
+While this can be daunting and a bit embarrassing, they can provide you with some first-hand feedback on what they’ve noticed.

 And who knows, they might even have a few new tips for you.